ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-query-language-&-relational-databases.md

 -----

-In relational databases, we sometimes need to combine rows from two or more tables based on a related column between them.
+In RDBs, we sometimes need to combine rows from two or more tables based on a related column between them.
 This allows us to retrieve data spread across multiple tables and present as a single, unified result.
 This is where **SQL JOINS** are essential.
 Let's say, we have table A and table B, then following are the kinds of JOINs we can have.

 <img width="515" height="160" alt="1" src="https://github.com/user-attachments/assets/abb20526-12ac-404d-8b77-eb39c2dbd2df" />